Policy Owner: CHRO

 Purpose

-The primary goal of Neuroscale’s Code of Conduct is to foster inclusive, collaborative, and safe working conditions for all Neuroscale staff.
-Neuroscale is committed to providing a friendly, safe, and welcoming environment for all staff regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, or religion (or lack thereof).
-This Code outlines our expectations for all Neuroscale staff and the consequences for unacceptable behavior.Scope
+This Code establishes the working conditions Neuroscale expects of and provides to its staff: inclusive, collaborative, and safe — regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, or religion (or lack thereof).
+This Code outlines Neuroscale’s expectations for all staff and the consequences for unacceptable behavior.Scope

 The Code of Conduct applies to all Neuroscale staff — full-time, part-time, and contractor — at every seniority level.
 It is to be upheld during all professional functions and events:- Business hours at any Neuroscale office.